oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-all-the-things-you-can-use-qr-codes-for/rule.md

 ---

-Just as barcodes allow machines to read data from items in stores, QR codes are a barcode-like vector between online and offline information.
+​Just as barcodes allow machines to read data from items in stores, QR codes are a barcode-like vector between online and offline information.
 QR codes can be easily accessed by any phone in the world that has a camera.
 They enable everything from online to offline (O2O) marketplaces, which are huge in China.

 ### #1 Use a QR code to follow a WeChat Business/Brand Account